hpzju/kb.knoconida.com/docs/L2-CS/Computation/AlgorithmDataStructure.md

 #### Insersion Sort

+- data set A divided into sorted subarray, and unsorted subarray.
 - for each pass, the pivot element was inserted into the rigth postion of the sorted part of array.
 - PseudoCode